mariodavid/mariodavid.github.io/_drafts/cd-environment-with-gitlab-and-rancher-part-2-ci-pipeline-and-rancher.md

   feature: cd-environment-with-gitlab-and-rancher/feature.png
 ---

-The second part of this series is about setting up a CI pipeline from build to Docker image as well as installing Rancher.
+The second part of this series is about setting up a CI pipeline from build to Docker image of the application as well as installing and cofiguring Rancher on Digitalocean through docker-machine.

 <!-- more -->